 There is a version of this story that plays out in Melbourne businesses every single week.
 A small business has been running on the same server since 2017.
 The hardware is technically functional, but it is slow, it creaks under load, and the operating system stopped receiving security updates two years ago.
 Everyone in the team knows the situation is not ideal.
 The plan has always been to deal with it “soon.”
 Then one Tuesday morning, the whole system goes down, and “soon” becomes an emergency that costs far more than a planned upgrade ever would have.
+Running on outdated IT systems is one of the most common and most costly mistakes Australian small and medium businesses make.
+This post is about why that delay is so dangerous, what it actually costs your Melbourne business, and what it looks like when you make the decision to act before the emergency arrives.

 The Illusion of “Good Enough”

 Legacy systems have a remarkable ability to look functional right up until the moment they are not.
 A server that is running slowly is still running.
 An operating system that is out of support is still processing requests.
 Software that has not been updated in 18 months is still opening documents.
 The problem is that “still working” and “safe to rely on” are very different things, and the gap between them grows every single month.
+For small businesses in Melbourne, the temptation to defer IT investment is understandable.
+Cash flow is real, budgets are tight, and the IT system that is in place today has at least a track record of getting you through the day.
+The challenge is that this reasoning compounds risk over time in ways that are not visible until they suddenly are.

 What Outdated IT Actually Costs You